YuyaoYolandaCheng/wi21-cse110-lab4/part3/part3.md

 ![debugger](debugger.png "Debugger")
 ![watch](watch.png "Watch")

-⋅⋅*The bug was that the input type of num1 and num2 is string.
+The bug was that the input type of num1 and num2 is string.
 So the + in the function is actually doing a string concatenation of num1 and num2.
-Thus, the type of result is a string with num1 following with num2.
+Thus, the type of result is a string with num1 following with num2. <br>
-⋅⋅*I would fix it with changing the type of num1 and num2 before calculating their sum.
+I would fix it with changing the type of num1 and num2 before calculating their sum.<br>

 ```javascript
 function calculateSum(num1, num2) {